briansunter/logseq-plugin-gpt3-openai/README.md

 - See if you can figure out the error on your own.
 Maybe you had a network issue if it says something like "timed out."
 Sometimes the OpenAI API has issues.
 You also have a limited number of tokens, so you may run out and need to refill.
 You may be hitting a rate limit.

 - If you can't figure it out based on the error message and it doesn't go away.
 Make an issue on GitHub.
+### Known Issues

+#### `OpenAI Rate Limited`
+OpenAI has limits on how often you can call them.
+If you get this error, you'll need to wait a bit before trying again.
+#### `Refused to set unsafe header "User Agent"`
+This error doesn't cause any issues besides the error message in the console.
+It's a known issue with the OpenAI API.
+See [this issue](https://github.com/openai/openai-node/issues/6) for more details.
+I'm working on a PR to their library to support browser usage.
+Ignore this error for now.

 ### Prerequisites